 HR videos have the ability to engage your audience, whether internal or external, just as effectively as any other video could.
 At the end of the day, your ultimate goal is to create a better working environment for your team and potential hires, and these videos can help you achieve that goal.

 So what are you waiting for?
 You have all the equipment you need to get started right at your fingertips.
-Whether you use a smartphone, GoPro, or maybe even our brand new Chrome extension, Soapbox, it’s easy to hit “record” and start making your video today.
+Whether you use a smartphone, GoPro, or maybe even Wistia’s built-in screen and webcam recorder, it’s easy to hit “record” and start making your video today.
 Take the time to find a topic your team is passionate about, plan out your video, and start recording!